mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 ![filter-order.png](../../../img/filter-order.png)

 Order matters.
-In the image above all the cards that have note type `ankimorphs_sub2srs` will have the text found in the `Japanese` field analyzed, and then those cards will be sorted based on the score of that text.
+In the image above all the cards that have note type `japanese_sub2srs` will have the text found in the `Japanese` field analyzed, and then those cards will be sorted based on the score of that text.

-**After those cards are analyzed and sorted** then the next note filter will take effect: All the cards that have the note type `Kanji` will have the text found in the `Front` field analyzed and then those cards will be sorted based on the score of that text.
+**After those cards are analyzed and sorted** then the next note filter will take effect: All the cards that have the note type `kanji` will have the text found in the `Front` field analyzed and then those cards will be sorted based on the score of that text.

 ### Overlapping filters